Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

-The same navigation bar and footer was used across all pages for consistency and better IXD.
+The same navigation bar and footer was used across all pages for consistency and better UX.